Auo/swap/README.md

 # swap
 Easy invert mouse configuration, easily.
-Perfect when you for some reason has two mice connected to the same computer..🖱 🖱
+Perfect when you for some reason has two mice connected to the same computer..🖱💻 🖱

 1. Build with `dotnet build`
 2. Create shortcut to the `.dll` that has been build.